How Does Math 1215 Work?

 Math 1215, Intermediate Algebra, is an Aleks-led course that is available in the Math Learning Lab.
 Students are expected to work through a set number of topics for each section of the three-part class (X, Y, & Z respectively) with tutors offering help whenever they need during MaLL operating hours.
 Each section of the class will begin with an initial knowledge check (via Aleks) that’ll determine what you know and how many topics you’ll begin with.
 Instructors will provide checkpoint dates to students and the number of topics they’re expected to be at for the week/day to maintain pace with the course.
 Class time will be dedicated to working on Aleks independently, or with tutor help, and meeting with instructors.

-It is recommended you spend at least 5 hours per week in Aleks to maintain pace with the course and topic goals; if you are behind, you’re expected to increase your weekly hours.
+It is recommended you spend at least 5 hours per week (PLUS 8 hours for summer semester) in Aleks to maintain pace with the course and topic goals; if you are behind, you’re expected to increase your weekly hours.

 Prerequisite: (MATH 021 and MATH 022) or MATH 100 or FYEX 1010 or ISM 100 or ACT Math =>17 or SAT Math Section =>460 or ACCUPLACER Next-Generation Advanced Algebra and Functions =218-238*